+Table 3: Callback Message Data Structure

 Binary Data Handling

 Occasionally, binary data may be passed as a parameter in a request message, or returned in a return message after the function call is executed, or part of a Server-initiated Callback Message.
 BASE64 encoding SHALL be applied to binary data before it is constructed into the data structure of a request message, or a return message, or a Server-initiated Callback Message.